Skip to content

 Which filter removes hard water?

-None of the drinking-water filters we score address hardness.
-Softening is a whole-house water softener's job, which is a different product category we do not currently score.
-A carbon or RO drinking filter will not fix scale.
+None of the drinking-water filters we score address hardness, so you can stop hunting for one.
+Softening is a whole-house water softener's job, a different product category we do not currently score.
+A carbon or RO drinking filter will not fix scale - that is just not what they are built for.

 Is hard water bad for you?

-Hardness is regulated as an aesthetic concern, not a health one.
-The issue is scale, spotting, and soap performance, not safety.
+No need to worry on that front: hardness is regulated as an aesthetic concern, not a health one.
+The whole issue is scale, spotting, and soap performance, not your safety.